 5. Books for the classroom (my son is really excited about the US Presidents – I love the idea of buying some new books about the Presidents for his class).

 6. Credit to the school cafeteria.
 This idea is from my mother-in-law, who mentioned that teachers have to pay for their food or drinks from the cafeteria, too – and many teachers will get a drink every day.
 Super easy and one of those things I know anyone would appreciate.

 7. Favorite drinks or lunch from a favorite local restaurant.
 If you know what your child’s teacher likes to eat or drink, this is a small gesture that can really mean a lot.

-8. Homemade treats.
+8. Homemade treats (obviously, be sure to ask about allergies and/or include the ingredient list!).
 Add one of these cute printables for a personal touch.

 9. Summer (or Winter) break “survival kit” (specifically, I am thinking a $5 Starbucks card, some chap stick and sunscreen – that sort of thing).

 10. Handwritten note from the child.
 I’m having my kids each write a little note to their teacher this year telling them what they love about them.
 You can use this printable template to guide them.